LogtalkDotOrg/logtalk3/paths/NOTES.md

 Together, these files provide the same path definitions of the `paths.pl` file.
 They can be used when embedding or deploying Logtalk applications where, e.g., tools or example paths should not be included.
-Note that the obvious solution of having `paths.pl` including or loading the other four Prolog files is not portable!
+Note that the obvious solution of having `paths.pl` include or load the other six Prolog files raises portability issues.

 Basic library aliases defined in the `paths.pl` file include: